- Women with Diabetes can develop a great looking body, they just need to think differently, and require unique information and support.

 Far too often people blindly drop their calories and increase their training when there is no need.
 You must adjust when the time is right.
 How will you know?
 Tracking of course!

-Having worked with 100s of females in the pursuit of getting a great looking body, I know too well how confusing it can be when it comes to making decisions about when and where to cut calories from.
+Having worked with 100s of females in the pursuit of getting a great looking body, I know too well how confusing it can be when it comes to making decisions about when to cut calories and where from.
 I paid great attention to this dilemma when developing Diabetic Shred.

 The plateau is usually the time when people give up on their goals.
 Diabetic Shred outlines a crystal clear decision process for when and where to adjust your calories, once you hit a plateau.